Good practices

 Human Rights and Labor

-1. Suppliers should respect the human rights of their employees and treat them fairly, as well as adhere to the international principles and all applicable laws.
+1. The Suppliers should respect the human rights of their employees and treat them fairly, as well as adhere to the international principles and all applicable laws.

-3. Suppliers must not use child labor and they should act in accordance with applicable child labor laws.
+3. The Suppliers must not use child labor and they should act in accordance with applicable child labor laws.

 02